G1ANT-Robot/G1ANT.Manual/g1ant-language/structures/float.md

 dialog ♥price
 ```

 In this example we are forcing the type of the variable using `⟦float⟧` formula.
 Forcing is not necessary, but useful when for example you are assigning a list with prices to a variable and some of them might be integers like 399, 459 and others may be float numbers like 399,99.
-If you force the type to ⟦float⟧, then G1ANT.Robot will be aware than prices may not be integers.
-If you force type to ⟦integer⟧, G1ANT.Robot will ignore floats and round numbers to integers.
+If you force the type to `⟦float⟧`, then G1ANT.Robot will be aware than prices may not be integers.
+If you force type to `⟦integer⟧`, G1ANT.Robot will ignore floats and round numbers to integers.

 **Example 6:**